 Limits Imposed to Discourage Alcohol Hoarding

-First the Australian Government shuts the pubs and clubs to inhibit the spread of the Coronavirus, Covid-19.
+First, the Australian Government shuts the pubs and clubs to inhibit the spread of the Coronavirus, Covid-19.
 This move has now moved people into purchasing large quantities of take-away alcohol.
-Hot on the heals of the limits imposed on grocery items, as well as toilet paper, the states have now included the purchase of alcohol with limites.
+Hot on the heels of the limits imposed on grocery items, as well as toilet paper, the states have now included the purchase of alcohol with limits.

 As of Tuesday 31st March, temporary restrictions were introduced.
 Major Australian alcohol retailers have applied moderate restrictions on each person.
 They have also accompanied these announcements with an assurance that supplies are not drying up.
 The below limits are now in effect:

-In NSW, Vic, ACT, Qld, NT, SA and Tas, there are per person, per transaction limits on six categories, with customers able to buy from up to two different categories at a time:
+In NSW, Vic, ACT, Qld, NT, SA, and Tas, there are per person, per transaction limits on six categories.
+Customers able to buy from up to two different categories at a time: